arincdemir/snake_clone/README.md

 # snake_clone
-The first snake clone that I made years ago
+The first snake clone that I made years ago with pygame.

+Think many people have done something similar to this when they started programming :)